enjarai/shared-resources/README.md

 A robust API is available for other mods to use, allowing them to easily add support for their own game files and directories.

-To make use of the API, first add it as a dependency in gradle:
+To make use of the API, first add it as a dependency in gradle.
+It's recommended to include the API as a JiJ dependency as well, as the file size is small, and it doesn't do anything without the main mod present.
+You can also use it without JiJ'ing, but you'll have to make sure you only interact with API classes when the main mod is present.

 ```groovy
 repositories {